software-academy/curriculum/HAML/index.md

 haml
 ===

-haml is a markup sytax that is whitespace sensitive.
+haml (HTML abstraction markup language) is a whitespace sensitive markup language.
+From their website:

+> Beautiful, DRY,
+well-indented, clear markup:
+templating haiku.

 Why important
 ---

-We think it's better than erb, because the constraints of whitespace sensitivity lead to faster reading.
-And reading code is what the majority of our time is spent doing.
+We think haml better than erb, because the constraints of whitespace sensitivity lead to faster reading, and reading code is what the majority of our time is spent doing.
+Most importantly, we think it is good to know both haml and erb as you will likely run into both.

 How we teach it
 ---